-In this article we look at how NI works, and what your National Insurance Contributions (NICs) will be as a small business person.
-The guide has been updated with the 2013/14 tax year NIC rates.
+In this guide we look at how National Insurance works, and what your National Insurance Contributions (NICs) will be as a small business person.
+The guide has been updated with the 2014/15 tax year NIC rates.

 Sole traders pay income tax on their business profits (as self-employed individuals).
-In addition to PAYE (income tax), they are liable to pay National Insurance contributions (NIC’s).
+In addition to income tax, self employed workers are liable to pay National Insurance Contributions (NIC’s).

-Sole traders pay Class 2 and Class 4 NIC’s and are liable to pay contributions from the first day of self-employment.
+Sole traders pay Class 2 and Class 4 NIC’s and are required to pay contributions from the first day of self-employment.